AlexandreFenyo/net-monitor/README.md

 ## Windows + Eclipse

-The sources available from GitHub can be imported in Eclipse as a project.
+The sources available from GitHub can be imported in Eclipse as a project with Spring and Maven nature.

 Follow these instructions: